Michelene Wandor: Career

 Wandor has been active in the Women's Liberation Movement since 1969 and edited its first collection of essays, The Body Politic, in 1972.
 Once a Feminist followed in 1990 and is an oral history of the previous 20 years.
 She was poetry editor of the original Time Out magazine from 1971 to 1982.
 Her own writing encompasses poetry, short stories, essays, fiction and non-fiction books, plays and radio dramatisations.

 In 1982, her work (together with that of Michèle Roberts and Judith Kazantzis) was included in Touch Papers: Three Women Poets, published by Allison and Busby.

 In 1987, Wandor became the first woman to have a play performed on one of the main stages (Lyttelton Theatre) of the National Theatre, The Wandering Jew (from the 1844 novel of the same name by Eugène Sue).
 Wandor has adapted numerous novels for BBC Radio since the late 1970s, including works by Jane Austen, Margaret Drabble, George Eliot, Rudyard Kipling, and Frances Hodgson Burnett.

 In addition, Wandor has written two theatre studies: Carry On, Understudies: Theatre and Sexual Politics (1986, expanded version of Understudies, 1981) and Post-war British Drama: Looking Back in Gender (2001, original edition Look Back in Gender, 1987).
 For Methuen she has edited four collections of Plays by Women.
+She also edited the volume of essays On Gender and Writing (Pandora Press, 1983).

 Her collection of short stories False Relations appeared in 2004.

 Wandor describes herself as "a good Jewish atheist".
 Her recent poetry reflects her background and the history of Jews in England.
 Music of the Prophets (2007) commemorates the 350th anniversary of the Jews' return to England in 1657 in the era of Cromwell.

 A trained early musician, Wandor performs Renaissance and Baroque music with the group "The Siena Ensemble", and has broadcast and recorded in this role.

 Wandor has taught at London's Guildhall School of Music and Drama, London Metropolitan University and comparable institutions abroad.
 At Lancaster University she is currently a lecturer in Creative Writing.
 In 2008, Macmillan published Wandor's thoughts on this subject, The Author Is Not Dead, Merely Somewhere Else: Creative Writing Reconceived.